mlampros/RandomSearchR/README.md

 * compare performance of algorithms using summary statistics.

 <br>
-To install the package from Github use the *install_github* function of the devtools package,
+To install the package from Github use the 'install_github' function of the devtools package,
 <br><br>

 ```R